A Pledge and a Purpose

 With the help of former residents of Munkács and materials found in the Yad Vashem Archives, we were able to discover what became of most of the signatories of the "Pledge and Purpose" document.

 The five female signatories were from the third graduating class of the Munkács Hebrew Gymnasium, but only one of them immigrated to Eretz Israel in time.
 Tova (Gizzela) Liperman, a medical student, was deported on 19 July 1941 to Stanisławów where she was murdered.
 Rachel Ickovics (Cicu) became a teacher after graduating from the gymnasium and married Oskar Teplinski, a businessman before the war.
 The couple had one child and they lived in Szanto, Hungary.
 The family was sent to Auschwitz, and they were all killed.
 Rachel Katzova became a Hebrew teacher after graduating from the gymnasium.
 Rachel was sent to Auschwitz and perished.
 Mädy Glück left Munkács to live in Prague.
 The name Mädy Glück appears on the list of prisoners at Stutthof.
-Her fate remains unknown.
+She survived and immigrated to America.

 The only one that managed to escape the inferno was Chana Schönfeld.
 After completing her studies at the gymnasium, Chana became a teacher, and began teaching first grade students at the Hebrew school.
 In 1938 Chana married Menachem Bergenbaum (later Oren), one of her school teachers, in Munkács.
 The couple immigrated to Eretz Israel in 1938 on the Apolonia, first living on Kibbutz Tel Yosef, and then on Kibbutz Beit Hashita.